speedygirl/daw-access-tesi/Parte 3.md

 - livello 4: il comando è totalmente accessibile da tastiera, è perfettamente integrato all'interno del contesto grafico e rende i riferimenti riguardo l'intera situazione del contesto.

-### Perché testare con NVDA
+### Scelta degli screen reader per i tes
+Per quanto riguarda Windows la scelta dello screen reader è stata guidata da questa serie di domande, da me liberamente tradotte in italiano.
+- What **version of Windows** will be used?
+Is the **screen reader compatible** with the version of Windows to be used?
+    - Are there **standard system configurations** with which the **screen reader does not work** (color schemes, common video cards, etc.)?
+    - What **synthesizers are/are** not supported?
+    - From among the **applications** that will likely be used, **are there some with which the screen reader does not work**, no matter the skill level of the user?
+    - **How much "automatic" speech does the screen reader give when the user is performing standard Windows functions** such as selecting menu items or moving through items in dialog boxes?
+Can the amount of **speech be adjusted to suit the user's skill** level and preferences?
+    - **How difficult** is it to **change** simple **standard features** such as voice rate or the choice of a reading key?
+    - **What must the user do in order to make an unfriendly program work well enough to be usable?**
+    - What **useful and unique features** does the screen reader have?
+    - **What problems** does the screen reader add to Windows use?
+    - **Is the manual accessible and accurate**?
+    - Is there a **tutorial** in a usable format?
-Si è scelto di usare la sintesi vocale NVDA (NonVisual Desktop Access) perché è facilmente reperibile, è gratuita, subisce spesso aggiornamenti (circa ogni 3 mesi) che la mantengono al passo con le novità tecnologiche. è risultata molto efficace nella fase di testing dei programmi in quanto  ha consentito una facile esplorazione dello schermo sfruttando il mouse come principale strumento di esplorazione.
-In pratica muovendo il mouse, gli elementi che man mano si trovano sotto il puntatore, vengono letti e la sintesi non intralcia le comuni operazioni di clicc con entrambi i tasti, o di scrool con l’apposita rotella.
+Si è scelto di usare la sintesi vocale NVDA (NonVisual Desktop Access) perché è facilmente reperibile, gratuita, subisce spesso aggiornamenti (circa ogni 3 mesi) che la mantengono al passo con le novità tecnologiche.
+Questa scelta si è dimostrata molto efficace soprattutto nella fase di testing dei programmi, in quanto  ha consentito una facile esplorazione dello schermo sfruttando il mouse come principale strumento di esplorazione.
+Questa sintesi consente di leggere gli elementi che man mano si trovano sotto il puntatore, che può essere spostato tramite movimenti del mouse, senza che la sintesi intralci le comuni operazioni di clic con entrambi i tasti, o di scrool con l’apposita rotella.
-Il difetto è che di tanto in tanto rallenta la reattività di esecuzione delle operazioni o si riavvia in automatico (ossia senza specifico intervento dell’utente)
+Si sono riscontrate solamente due problematiche, una legata all'improvviso rallentamento nella reattività di esecuzione delle operazioni, l'altra legata a riavvii imprevisti e non legati ad imput dell'utente: in questo caso la sintesi interrompe la lettura che può essere ripresa esclusivamente con il riavvio dei programmi in utilizzo.
+Per quanto riguarda il sistema operativo Macintosh, questo approccio non è applicabile, in quanto i device Apple dispongono di una sintesi vocale proprietaria integrata nel sistema operativo stesso, e di conseguenza aggiornata costantemente e perfettamente compatibile.
+Come già menzionato nella parte due della presente tesi, questa sintesi integrata si chiama VoiceOver e ha ottime prestazioni con tutti i device su cui è di default installata.

 ### Installazione dei programmi